Skip to content

 Authoring tips

 • Keep defineGenerator calls pure.
-Don't read the disk, hit the network, or import heavy modules at the top of generators.ts — the discovery loader does a dynamic import on every CLI invocation that uses kick g.
+Don't read the disk, hit the network, or import heavy modules at the top of your plugin entry — the CLI dynamic-imports your plugin on every invocation that uses kick g.

 • Prefer template literals over template engines.
 The generated file content is a string; reach for handlebars/EJS only when you need conditional blocks the literal can't express cleanly.

 • Use ctx.modulesDir, not hardcoded 'src/modules'.
-Adopters can override the modules dir in kick.config.ts.
+Adopters can override the modules dir in kick.config.ts > modules.dir, and the typical project layout is a convention — not a requirement.

 • Document expected flags in flags.
 They show up in the help output and signal intent even though the CLI doesn't yet enforce them.